Mara Siana Conservancy, Greater Maasai Mara Region, Kenya

-Leleshwa Camp is an intimate tented safari camp located within the private Siana Community Conservation Area on the edge of the Maasai Mara National Reserve.
+Leleshwa Camp is an intimate tented safari camp located within the private Mara Siana Conservancy on the edge of the Maasai Mara National Reserve.
 Set in a pristine stream valley overlooking hills and plains dotted with resident wildlife, Leleshwa is a peaceful haven where guests gain a rare "private" experience of the famed Maasai Mara.

 Camp Facilities & Amenities